Curious what the signs of an emotionally distant husband are?

 Essentially they put themselves the driver’s seat of when or even if you get to share your feelings about the conflict.

-I go into much greater detail on just how damaging the Silent Treatment is in another highly shared Pinterest post.
+I go into much greater detail on just how damaging the Silent Treatment (click to read on my site) is in another highly shared Pinterest post.
+How much it can damage your relationship will definitely surprise you.

 So if that’s one of the emotionally distant husband signs you’re seeing, make sure and check out my tips on how to work past that in your relationship.